Adaptive Boosting for Domain Adaptation: Towards Robust Predictions in Scene Segmentation: Related Work

 \subsection{Semantic Segmentation Adaptation}

 There are two big families of segmentation adaptation.
 One line of works~\cite{tsai2018learning,tsai2019domain,luo2019significance,luo2020adversarial,gong2019dlow,du2019ssf,chen2019crdoco} concentrates on the domain alignment.
 Some pioneering works~\cite{hoffman2018cycada,wu2018dcan} leverage the CycleGAN~\cite{CycleGAN2017} to transfer the image style to the target domain, minimizing the biases from the source domain.
 Taking one step further, Wu~\etal~\cite{wu2019ace} and Yue~\etal~\cite{yue2019domain} transfer the input images into different styles, such as rainy and foggy, to learn domain-invariant features.
-In contrast, several works do not change the image style in the pixel level, but leverage the adversarial loss to disentangle the shared knowledge and minimize the negative impact of the domain-specific information.
-For instance, Tsai~\etal~\cite{tsai2018learning} and Luo~\etal~\cite{luo2019taking} demand the generator to fool the discriminator on discriminating the feature from the source domain and target domain.
+In contrast, several works do not change the image style at the pixel level but leverage the adversarial loss to disentangle the shared knowledge and minimize the negative impact of the domain-specific information.
+For instance, Tsai~\etal~\cite{tsai2018learning} and Luo~\etal~\cite{luo2019taking} demand the generator to fool the discriminator by discriminating the feature between the source domain and target domain.
+Sankaranarayanan~\etal~\cite{sankaranarayanan2018learning} leverage the image reconstruction as the self-supervision task to align the two domains, \ie, the real-world environment and synthetic data, yielding a scalable learned model, but it also costs more computation resources for recovering the large-size input image.
 Another line of works~\cite{zou2018unsupervised,zou2019confidence,zheng2019unsupervised,zhou2020uncertainty,li2019bidirectional,zhang2021prototypical} focuses on mining the domain-specific knowledge in the target domain.
-The main idea is to minimize the prediction entropy in the target domain~\cite{huang2018multi,ding2019feature}.
+The main idea is to minimize the prediction entropy in the target domain~\cite{huang2018multi,ding2019feature,DingFXY20}.
 Zou~\etal~\cite{zou2018unsupervised,zou2019confidence} propose to leverage the pseudo labels with high confidence, and discuss different regularization terms.
-Taking one step futher, Feng~\etal~\cite{feng2021complementary} and Lin~\etal~\cite{lin2020unsupervised} leverage the group information to acquire pseudo labels with high precision. leverage Zheng~\etal~\cite{zheng2019unsupervised} apply one two-step training strategy, which first conducts the domain alignment to generate better pseudo labels, and then apply the pseudo label learning.
+Taking one step further, Feng~\etal~\cite{feng2021complementary} and Lin~\etal~\cite{lin2020unsupervised} leverage the group information to acquire pseudo labels with high precision.
+Zheng~\etal~\cite{zheng2019unsupervised} apply one two-step training strategy, which first conducts the domain alignment to generate better pseudo labels according to multi-level features~\cite{yang2021multiple}, and then applies the pseudo label learning.
 Furthermore, Zheng~\etal~\cite{zheng2020unsupervised} rectify the pseudo label learning by explicitly combining the prediction uncertainty into the cross-entropy loss.
 In this paper, we notice that existing works, to some extent, still suffer from over-fitting and early-stopping tricks, leading to large prediction variance and re-implementation difficulties.
 We propose an efficient bootstrapping method, which is orthogonal to most existing approaches on minimizing the domain gap.
 In fact, the proposed method can be fused with existing methods to further improve the model scalability.